 - Ramps to help your dog get in and out of the car or up to a bed may be very helpful.
 Adding carpeting and secure rugs to tile or hardwood surfaces will help your dog get traction as he walks.

-- Taken regularly, natural supplements like glucosamine and chondroitin, available in the product Hip & Joint, in conjunction with Omega-3 oils have been found to be extremely useful in improving mobility and decreasing stiffness on movement.
+- Taken regularly, natural supplements like glucosamine and chondroitin, available in the product Hip & Joint, in conjunction with Omega-3 oils have been found to be extremely useful to help maintain joint mobility along with normal healthy cartilage and joint function.

 - Massage and acupuncture can be valuable for pets as well as people.
 Benefits may include increased flexibility, circulation and overall sense of wellbeing.